newellbrandon/kastendevhub.github.io/_posts/2024-02-11-ocpv-migration.md

 NOTE: In order for Openshift Virtualisation to work it needs access to the hypervisor CPU extensions, either directly through the BIOS if using a Bare Metal install of Openshift or by enabling pass through hypervisor extensions in the CPU options of a VM's hardware settings if using Openshift inside a hypervisor.

 ## Setup & Migration
-Once you have both operators installed from the operator hub, you will notice two new side menu options in the main portal, Virtualisation and Migration.
+Once you have both Red Hat operators installed from the operator hub, you will notice two new side menu options in the main portal, Virtualisation and Migration.

 ![enter image description here](/images/posts/2024-02-11-ocpv-migration/1.png) We will start with the Migration (we will use the Virtualisation later on).